Sharwari19/odin-recipes/README.md

 # odin-recipes
-A recipe project to get hands-on on HTML
+A recipe book to get hands-on on HTML
+The project contains a Home Page containing links for individual recipe pages